Skip to content

 Telemetry forwarding

-Every in-app event tracked by telemetry.ts (app launch, auth login, session creation, perf-slow, error) is written to a local NDJSON file by default — no data leaves the user's machine.
+Every in-app event tracked by packages/runtime-host/src/telemetry.ts (app launch, auth login, session creation, perf-slow, error) is written to a local NDJSON file by default — no data leaves the user's machine.
 Downstream installs that want their own telemetry collector (PostHog, Mixpanel, an internal HTTP endpoint) set:

 {

-"allowedEnvPlaceholders": ["ACME_TELEMETRY_TOKEN"],
+"allowedEnvPlaceholders": ["EXAMPLE_TELEMETRY_TOKEN"],

 "telemetry": {